thojmr/PregnancyPlus/README.md

 - Install the C# extension for VSCode.
 - Make sure the following directory exists `C:/Program Files (x86)/Microsoft Visual Studio/2019/Community/MSBuild/Current/Bin/msbuild.exe`
   - If not you will need to install the VS2019 MS build tools (There may be other ways to build, but this is the one that eventually worked for me)
 - Install nuget.exe and add it to your enviroment variables PATH.
+(You can probably use the VS Code Nuget extension too, I just prefer command line)
 - Run `nuget install -OutputDirectory ../../packages` to install the dependancies from the `./PregnancyPlus/KK_PregnancyPlus.csproj` directory.
 - Finally create a build script with tasks.json in VSCode, to automate builds and releases.